 Blowing Rock hosts an impressive array of gatherings, performances, and festivals each year.
 With such summer staples as Concerts in the Park, the Monday Night Concert Series, and Art in the Park, visitors and locals alike can always find something to do.
 Holidays are celebrated in style here as well, with a 4th of July Festival & Parade, the Monster March for Halloween, and Christmas in the Park & Lighting of the Town.
 Locals make these holiday festivals great, taking part in parades and celebration.

-Plenty of slopes can be found here, offering skiing and snowboarding, as well as lessons for both.
+A collection of slopes can be found here, offering skiing and snowboarding, as well as lessons for both.
 Appalachian Ski Mountain is less than 5 miles from Blowing Rock, with Sugar Mountain and Beech Mountain nearby.
+Hawksnest features snowtubing and ziplining.
+With special character and features found at each resort, a tour of the set would make a memorable winter getaway.

 Tweetsie is North Carolina’s first theme park.
 Offering rides, shows, and fun, the Wild West theme park is home to engine Number 12, a steam locomotive that used to run the narrow-gauge rail lines from Johnson City, TN, to Cranberry, NC.
 Number 190 is the park’s second antique steam engine, from Alaska, known as the “Yukon Queen.”
 The park also operates its own Steam Locomotive Shop, which maintains and restores other vintage engines from around the country, as well as the two found in the park.